Fab Four of July acquisitions lead Braves to World Series

 AP Baseball Writer

-HOUSTON (AP) — Atlanta had just stumbled again, losing its seventh straight attempt to get reach .500.

-“This isn’t going to define our season, this series,” Braves manager Brian Snitker said that night at New York’s Citi Field.
+“This isn’t going to define our season, this series,” Braves manager Brian Snitker said that night at Citi Field in New York.

 Little did he know.